restarian/bracket_print/README.md

 ### Bracket print is an ECMA serialization and logging tool with colorful and plain text output for the terminal and browser consoles.

 **Bonuses:**
-* Works in the Browser, console or terminal
+* Works in the browser, console or terminal
-* Easy to configure for other platforms and environments
+* Easy to configure for custom platforms and use cases
 * Uses AMD (asynchronous module definition), syntax
-* Tested in Linux and/or Windows environments
+* Tested in Linux and Windows environments
-* Well commented, thoroughly unit tested and professional code
+* Well commented, thoroughly unit tested and professionally engineered code
 * Has full [Brace UMD](https://npmjs.org/packages/brace_umd) integration for complete deployment unit testing coverage
 * Can stringify ECMA script (unlike the *JSON* builtin and other serializers)
 * Bracket Print can serialize massive Objects Objects (like the browser *window* property), without hiccups